acroucher/FRUITPy/README.md

     suite.build_run(driver, build_command)
     suite.summary()

+An example using FRUITPy to run the original 'FRUIT in 3 minutes' example can be found on the [FRUITPy wiki](https://github.com/acroucher/FRUITPy/wiki).

 # Conventions for test modules to be run by FRUITPy

 FRUITPy assumes the following conventions for your Fortran test modules: